The Macquarie Island Toothfish Fishery is managed by limiting catch and regulating what gear can be used.

 To export from an Australian commercial fishery the fishery must be approved as a wildlife trade operation by the Department of the Environment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The Macquarie Island Toothfish Fishery has been granted a 5-year List of Exempt Native Specimens exemption, which allows export of fish product from the Macquarie Island Toothfish Fishery for a period of 5 years until 2017.
-The Department of Environment has included several recommendations on the exemption and AFMA must adhere to these throughout the length of the exemption.
+The Macquarie Island Toothfish Fishery has been granted a five-year List of Exempt Native Specimens exemption, which allows export of fish product from the Macquarie Island Toothfish Fishery for a period of five years until 2026.
+The Department of Climate Change, Energy, the Environment and Water has included several recommendations on the exemption and AFMA must adhere to these throughout the length of the exemption.

 View the most recent accreditation conditions and recommendations that must be followed.